MarkedApp/ValueConverter/README.md

 # ValueConverter
-Simple value converter app from Dollars to Euro
+Simple value converter app from euro to dollars

-Insert a value in Dollar, push the button and the output will be the value in Euro.
+Insert a value in euro, push the button and that value, converted in dollars, will appear.